rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    but I may want to write it earlier.)  `alphabetize` calls sort! (so it should be `alphabetize!`.
 Mixes snake_style and camelCase for variables.
    Mixes puts and return strings.
 (Dragon example. ...)
-1. Schedule. `updating-course-schedule`.
-1. Annotation software?: `sketches/annotating-the-web`.
 1. Rubrics.
 1. Advising assignment (for Joyce).
 1. Detailed learning outcomes for CSC 151.
 1. Teaching CS is teaching writing.
+1. Grading Student Projects (See Janet's facebook post on Dec.
+19, now at the end of this file).
+1. Assessment.
+Two musings for the price of one?
+Experience assessing courses.
+Mistrusting assessment.
+Split 'em.
+   `assessment-revisited.md` "What's sad is that I really do believe in "closing the loop": Reflect on what you've seen in your classes.
+   Think about what that means you should change.
+Make the change.
+   Consider the impact.
+Repeat."
+But you don't need formalized assessment practices for that loop.
+You just need to pay attention, introspect, and discuss.
+1. Eboards. (`sketches/eboards.md`)

+New "soon", normal length or possibly long (other)

+1. Annotation software?: `sketches/annotating-the-web`.
 1. Don't embarrass me.
 (Whatever happened to ...?
 Will I ever teach it again.
 1. Cleaning up musings?
 (Somewhere between three and four dozen drafts of musings.
 I'm not sure how many will see the light of day.
 So a bit less than 10%.
 Some I just deleted and will never remember.
    Others I moved to a separate folder to look at later.)
-1. Grading Student Projects (See Janet's facebook post on Dec.
-19, now at the end of this file).
-1. Eboards. (`sketches/eboards.md`)
-1. Outstanding / Excellent / Very Good / Average/Below Average.
-Who
-   puts average and below average together?
-Who doesn't give approximate percentages?
-Here's a better one: Top 1%, Next 4%, Next 5%, next 15%, next 25%, lowest 50%.
-How long have you known the candidate?
-   Less than 1 year / 1-2 years / 3-5 years / 6-10 years / more than
-   ten years.
-Truly exceptoinal (Top 1%), Outsstanding (96-99%), Superior (91-95%), Good (81-90%) Somewhat above average (71-80%),
-   Average (51-70%), Below average (< 50%).
 1. Customizing cover letters.
 (I spend the few minutes to customize each recommendation letter.
 Why do so many candidates fail to customize their cover letter?
 (No, we don't downgrade their